honghanhh/fsdl_2022_solution/README.md

 ## Disclaimer

 The solutions here are **ONLY FOR REFERENCE** to guide you if you get stuck somewhere.
-Highly recommended to try out the quizzes and assignments yourselves first before referring to the solutions here.
+Highly recommended to try out the yourselves first before referring to the solutions here.

 Feel free to discuss further with me on [![Linkedin: hognhanhh](https://img.shields.io/badge/-HongHanh-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/thi-hong-hanh-tran-0b886212a/)](https://www.linkedin.com/in/thi-hong-hanh-tran-0b886212a/).